 Don’t get it twisted love is a beautiful thing.
 He liked it.
 So he put a ring on it.
 Congratulations!!
 It is indeed fulfilling to find that one person you plan to annoy for the rest of your life.
-This engagement/wedding planning season is going to help you figure out each other’s quirks before the two of you get married.
-This is not to put a damper on your engagement but after the celebration and well wishes from family, friends and social media, you need to get to planning your dream Nigerian wedding immediately.
+This engagement/wedding planning season will help you figure out each other’s quirks before the two of you get married.
+This is not to put a damper on your engagement, but when the celebration and well wishes from family, friends, and social media are over, you need to get to planning your dream Nigerian wedding immediately.

 Unless you plan to be lord of the rings, then this meeting is a necessity.
-This is where you set dates for introduction, traditional, court and white wedding.
+This is where you set dates for introduction, traditional, court, and white weddings.
 Then you create a budget and decide who is bringing what, draft a guest list, decide on your bridesmaids and groomsmen, aso ebi and other key elements of the wedding.

-This may require a number of dates to iron everything out but the earlier you get started, the better.
+This may require several dates to iron everything out, but the earlier you get started, the better.
 There’s so much to do, so get to work.

 Take on the responsibilities you and only you can do.
 And as for the rest, delegate.
 Hopefully, you have family and friends who are willing to ease you off the stress.
-This will give you more time to research online for your wedding dress, hairstyle, wedding decoration, introduction and traditional marriage outfits and the endless list that will make up your dream wedding.
+This will give you more time to research online for your wedding dress, hairstyle, wedding decoration, introduction, traditional marriage outfits, and the endless list that will make up your dream wedding.

 Getting all hands on deck will also give you time to continue building your relationship with your groom – you don’t want to become strangers by the time the wedding day arrives.

-It is never a good idea to leave this till last minute, the earlier you get a skincare routine in place, the better.
+It is never a good idea to leave this till the last minute.
+The earlier you get a skincare routine in place, the better.
 You don’t want an uneven skin tone or breakouts on your big day.
-So let’s make something very clear and that should be your skin.
-This routine starts with sunscreen because best believe it, you’ll be 50 shades of “I should have worn sunscreen” on your big day if you skip on this.
+So let’s make something very clear, and that should be your skin.
+This routine starts with sunscreen because, best believe it, you’ll be 50 shades of “I should have worn sunscreen” on your big day if you skip on this.

 You should add an exercise and other self-care routines to this.

-This a crucial part of planning a Nigerian wedding so ensure you stay in touch with your tailor and visit regularly.
-Anytime you visit your tailor and you’re asked to leave and not worry, stay put and demand that your outfits be produced so you know what stage of metamorphosis they are currently on.
-Remember you’re the centre of attraction and slay you must on that day.
+This is a crucial part of planning a Nigerian wedding, so ensure you stay in touch with your tailor and visit regularly.
+Anytime you visit your tailor, and you’re asked to leave and not worry, stay put and demand that your outfits be produced so you know what stage of metamorphosis they are currently on.
+Remember you’re the center of attraction and slay you must on that day.

 If you don’t want to be surprised on your big day, then own it.
-It’ll be great to create the wedding ambience you have dreamed of.
+It’ll be great to create the wedding ambiance you have dreamed of.
 Be sure to send your desired playlist to the DJ well ahead of time, specifying which songs should be playing at key moments.
-Make your first dance memorable by dancing to your favourite songs.
+Make your first dance memorable by dancing to your favorite songs.

-Pack an “emergency kit” for the wedding day which may include: safety pins, tissues, cosmetics, hairspray, needle and cotton threads, headache pills, mints and any other premeditated item you think you just might need, then hand it over to your maid of honour.
+Pack an “emergency kit” for the wedding day which may include: safety pins, tissues, cosmetics, hairspray, needle and cotton threads, headache pills, mints, and any other premeditated item you think you just might need, then hand it over to your maid of honor.
 Not all heroes wear capes, you know?

 The day we have all been waiting for is finally here.
 The only thing you need to do is to look beautiful and be happy.
 You have worked too hard for this day not to be enjoyed.
 Eat a good breakfast!
 Allow yourself plenty of time to get ready.

-If you know Nigerian weddings then you know there will be plenty of aunties and uncles dishing different kinds of marital advice.
+If you know Nigerian weddings, then you know there will be plenty of aunties and uncles dishing different kinds of marital advice.
 Listen.
-Give them a smile then do whatever you want to do anyway (so long as it’s on the right path).
+Smile at them, then do whatever you want to do anyway (so long as it’s on the right path).

 A wedding is a party, not a performance.
-If at the end of the day you are married to the one you love, then everything went perfectly.
+If you are married to the one you love at the end of the day, then everything went perfectly.
 I hope your wedding turns out as good as what you pinned on Pinterest.

 For the latest in fashion, lifestyle and culture, follow us on Instagram @StyleRave_